New Jersey Condo Law Update (2026): Structural Inspections and Reserve Funding Rules Explained

 • Baseline funding must be included in reserve studies.
 Reserve specialists must include a “baseline” (zero-threshold) funding plan in the study.

 • Temporary 85% funding option.
-Associations can choose, for a limited time, to fund reserves at 85% of an adopted funding plan, subject to specific notice requirements.
+Associations can choose, for up to five fiscal years, to fund reserves at 85% of an adopted funding plan, subject to specific notice requirements.

 • New buyer and seller disclosure requirement.
 When an association is using the 85% option, the seller must provide the buyer the most recent reserve funding notice from the association before the purchase contract is signed.